 A thermocouple developed at Cambridge University in England to measure jet engine temperatures near their combustion source reduces drift by 80% at 1,200C (2,192F), and 90% at 1,300C.
 Drift is degradation in a sensor, typically a double-walled nickel-based thermocouple in this application, which monitors engine heat.
 High temperature affects the integrity of components and thus, engine maintenance and life.
 Most nickel-based thermocouples drift above 1,000C.
 This is a problem because many ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Alloy Increases Thermocouple Heat Resistance In Jets".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Alloy Increases Thermocouple Heat Resistance In Jets".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.